frankyw2009/Fake-Health-News-Detection/README.md

-This project aims to detect fake health news through innovative fake health news detection models and datasets.
+This project aims to detect fake health news through innovative fake health news detection models and datasets.<br>
 This repository is corresponded to a paper manuscript submitted for JEI (Journal of Emerging Investigators).

-Here are the documents in this project:
+Here are the documents in this repository:

 Folder: dataset_with_codes
 --